lembn/freez/README.md

 > Global installations require 'sudo' on Unix or 'Run as administrator' on Windows.

 `freez` should not be run from a project that is already inside a virtual environemt.
-For example, if you are trying to build `Downloads/project`, and `project` already has a virtual environment attatched to it, then run `freez` from `Downloads` to prevent it from interefering with the virutal environment in `project`, otherwise, it is okay to run `freez` from `project`.
+For example, if you are trying to build `Downloads/project`, and `project` already has a virtual environment attatched to it, then run `freez` from `Downloads` to prevent it from interefering with the virutal environment in `project`.

 ## Installation